VerdeSat/verdesat/docs/architecture.md

 ## 6. OOP Best Practices & Recommendations

 - Each class should have a single responsibility.
-- Favor composition (GeoObject contains TimeSeries, not inheritance).
+- Favor composition (AOI contains TimeSeries, not inheritance).
 - Use abstract base classes for extensibility (e.g., DataIngestor, ForecastModel).
 - Avoid global variables/magic constants — use config/resource files.
 - All major classes and public methods must have docstrings.